User experience (UX) research seminar

 - Master in Marketing: Wahlmodul in der Modulgruppe „Management“

-The next seminar will take place in winter term 2020/21!
+The next seminar will take place in summer term 2021!